beyondcode/laravel-server-timing/README.md

 - Application time (time to get a response within the app)
 - Total (total time before sending out the response)

-Once the package is successfully intstalled, you can see your timing information in the developer tools of your browser.
+Once the package is successfully installed, you can see your timing information in the developer tools of your browser.
 Here's an example from Chrome:

 ![image](https://user-images.githubusercontent.com/40676515/73973252-d831a980-48e7-11ea-88fc-a606fd5b758a.png)